pietheinstrengholt/rssmonster/README.md

 TODO
 ----

-* Desktop mode: Further improve GUI
+* Desktop mode: Bug scrolling and loading bug
 * General: Manage feeds/categories from menu (tag, delete, sort, etc)
 * General: More JSON events: add feeds, update event
 * General: Clean up by creating more functions or using a proper framework
 * Desktop mode: Highlight active section in feedbar
 * Android redirect to mobile, make it possible to return to desktop/normale view
-* Desktop mode: star, unstar items
-* Desktop mode: make read, unread and star clickable
+* Desktop mode: mark as read, unread